TOsCodes/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions mirrors permissiion of olleh to hello 11-directories_permissions add execute permissions to all user for all sub directories 12-directory_permissions makes my_dir directory with the mode 751
+10-mirror_permissions mirrors permissiion of olleh to hello 11-directories_permissions add execute permissions to all user for all sub directories 12-directory_permissions makes my_dir directory with the mode 751 13-change_group changes group ownership for file hello to school